Joint Optimization of Handoff and Video Rate in LEO Satellite Networks: Our Approach

 \subsubsection{RL-based Algorithm}

-Our optimization problem naturally fits in the RL framework, where the user aims to select the satellite and video bitrate to optimize QoE.
-We propose RL algorithms based on proximal policy optimization (PPO)~\cite{schulman2017proximal}, a state-of-the-art actor/critic method.
-It trains a critic network to estimate the value function and an actor network to optimize the policy based on the value function.
-To prevent the policy from changing too much in each step and improve training stability, it enforces the objective to be within a small range.
-Figure \ref{fig:RL network} shows our networks, where $S$ denotes the state space after downloading a chunk $t$, $v$ is the value function, $a$ is the action space, and $\pi$ represents the state transition probability.
+Our optimization problem is well-suited to an RL framework, where an agent learns to select the satellite and video bitrate that maximizes QoE.
+We use proximal policy optimization (PPO)~\cite{schulman2017proximal}, an actor-critic method that trains a critic to estimate the value function and an actor to optimize the policy while constraining policy updates for stability.
+Fig.~\ref{fig:RL network} illustrates the network with state space \(S\), value function \(v\), action space \(a\), and state transition probability \(\pi\).

-\textbf{State:} For each video chunk, the state inputs to the actor network and the critic network can be represented as $S_t = (b_t, \gamma_t, l_t, n_m, P_t, B_t, v_t)$. $b_t$ is the current buffer level; $\gamma_t$ is the number of chunks remaining in the video; $l_t$ is the bitrate at which the last chunk was downloaded; $n_m$ is a vector of m available sizes for the next video chunk; $P_t$ is the download time of the past $k$ video chunks, which represents the time interval of the throughput measurements; $B_t$ is the network throughput measurements of two satellites for the past $k$ video chunks; and $v_t$ indicates the visible time elapsed.

-Most state inputs are similar to \cite{mao2017neural} but we add the following new states: $B^r_t$ and $v_t$ for both the current satellite and runner-up satellite to support the LEO network.
-These additional inputs are crucial to our problem since we jointly decide on bitrate and handoff together.
-Note that we only pass the previous states for RL to implicitly predict based on the historical data and determine the appropriate action.
-We no longer need to design a separate predictor.